Only an hour’s drive from Melbourne, Geelong is a fabulous waterside retreat where you can get away from the urban madness of the big city.

 The Geelong Performing Arts Centre (GPAC) is where people from throughout the region come to enjoy live entertainment.

 Known for having some of the best performers, people are entertained with Family Magic, Musical Mornings, and theatre season programs.
 There are also film festivals, touring productions, concerts, and local theatre.

 The centre has two major theatres, conference rooms and event spaces, a bar and a cafe.

 GPAC is part of the Geelong Cultural Precinct in Little Malop Street.

 You can find out more about Geelong Performing Arts Centre events by clicking here.

-The delightful Pivotonian is an independant boutique art-house cinema.
-It screens Australian, foreign and independent films hand-picked from around the globe.
+The delightful Pivotonian is an independent boutique art-house cinema.
+It screens Australian, foreign, and independent films hand-picked from around the globe.

 The cinema is also host to Metropolitan Opera and National Theatre Live productions.
 And there’s a fully-licensed candy bar that offers local beer and wine along with delicious snacks.